What Is the Church of the Bible?

 When Jesus came he announced, "...upon this rock I will build my church..."
 (Matthew 16:18).
-Christ himself was the rock or foundation upon which the church was to be established (1 Corinthians 3:11).
-It was Jesus who "gave himself" for the church and it was "his own blood" which became the "purchase" price (Ephesians 5:25; Acts 20:28).
+Christ himself was the rock (foundation) upon which the church was to be established (1 Corinthians 3:11).
+It was Jesus who "gave himself" for the church and it was "his own blood" which became the "purchase" price for the church (Ephesians 5:25; Acts 20:28).
 This is why the church is so very important to God - it took the life of his own Son to make it possible!

 On Pentecost, just fifty days after Christ's crucifixion, the church came into existence.
 As Jesus had promised, the Holy Spirit was sent to his apostles to enable them to powerfully proclaim the gospel (Acts 2:1-4).
 On that day about 3000 people accepted it by being baptized for the "remission of sins" and as a result they were "added" to the church by the Lord.
 In the following days more people were continually being "added" to the church (Acts 2:41,47).